 Store Selection and Descriptive Statistics

 The stores were selected from the ReferenceUSA and Hoover’s Company Directories’ databases according to the following selection criteria: They all had a Chicago location, and they all required a receipt—either for any return or exchange or for a refund.
 The study focuses on the enforcement of “receipt required” return policies because they are both very common and strongly disliked by many consumers, who perceive the receipt requirement as an unnecessary burden.
-At the same time, sellers routinely require receipts for returns, mainly in order to protect themselves from shoplifters or from consumers trying to return items bought at a different store.
+At the same time, sellers routinely require receipts for returns, mainly in order to protect themselves from shoplifters, from sellers or from consumers trying to return items bought at a different store.
 This generates mixed incentives for stores when it comes to enforcement: They want to weed out the “bad apples,” but they also have an incentive not to unnecessarily antagonize consumers.

 Dollar stores were excluded from the sample in order to make the analysis more tractable.
 To keep the items’ prices fixed across stores at between $20 to $30, designer stores that did not offer items for $30 or less were also excluded from the sample.